 We strive to ensure ‘All Pupils make Outstanding PROGRESS’!

-At Woodside we follow the Statutory Framework for the Early Years Foundation Stage (EYFS) for children aged from birth to five years.
+At Woodside we follow the Statutory Framework for the Early Years Foundation Stage (EYFS) for children aged from two to five years.

 Statutory EYFS Areas of Learning